e2xperimental/software-cheatsheet/_posts/ynab-transfers.md

 ## Tip
 If you pay your card in full each month, make sure your credit card payment category in YNAB stays green and matches your actual payment.
 When you transfer funds, YNAB automatically reduces that category and your card balance accordingly — no manual categorizing needed.

+### Locate both sides
+- In your Checking account register, you should see an outflow, like -$2,000.00, (money leaving your checking).
+- In your Credit card account, you’ll see the inflow, like +$2,000.00, (money arriving to pay down the card).
+- If YNAB imported both automatically, it may have already linked them.

 ## Sources
 - ChatGPT